Ed Reynolds (safety)

-Edward Rannell Reynolds II (born October 18, 1991) is a former American football safety.
-He played college football at Stanford.
+Edward Rannell Reynolds II (born October 18, 1991) is an American former professional football player who was a safety.
+He played college football for the Stanford Cardinal.
 His father is the former NFL linebacker and league official of the same name, Ed Reynolds.

 College career

 In 2012, Reynolds was a third-team All-American by the Associated Press.
 He also won the Jack Tatum Trophy.

-Reynolds entered the 2014 NFL Draft after his junior season.
+Reynolds entered the 2014 NFL draft after his junior season.

 Professional career

 Philadelphia Eagles

-Reynolds was drafted by the Philadelphia Eagles in the fifth round, 162nd overall, in the 2014 NFL Draft.
+Reynolds was selected by the Philadelphia Eagles in the fifth round, 162nd overall, in the 2014 NFL draft.
 He was released on August 30, 2014, but signed with the practice squad the next day.

 On September 4, 2015, Reynolds was cut in the last round of preseason cuts and signed to the practice squad on September 6, 2015.
 He was promoted to the 53-man active roster on November 20, 2015.

 On December 13, 2015, in a game against the Buffalo Bills he recorded his first career interception.

 On September 3, 2016, Reynolds was released by the Eagles.